Gman-Superfly/Hallucinations_in_Noisy_Channels/README.md

 ### Citation

-If you use this repository in your research, please cite it, this is ongoing work we would like to know your opions and experiments, thank you.
+If you use this repository in your research, please cite it.
+This is ongoing work; we would like to know your opinions and experiments.
+Thank you.

-Oscar Goldman - Shogu research Group @ Datamutant.ai subsidiary of 温心重工業
+Oscar Goldman - Shogu Research Group @ Datamutant.ai (subsidiary of 温心重工業)

 Goldman, O. (2025). *Hallucinations in Noisy Channels: An Information-Theoretic and Thermodynamic Informed Framework for Understanding LLM Hallucination Errors* (Version 1.2.1).
 Shogu Research Group @ Datamutant.ai. https://github.com/Gman-Superfly/Hallucinations_in_Noisy_Channels